 – Pierre Elliott Trudeau, UN Conference on Human Settlements, Vancouver, Canada, 1976

 The UN Conference on Human Settlements, held for the first time in 1976, was a memorable one.
-It was at this very conference that the Canadian Prime Minister at the time, Pierre Elliott Trudeau, set the ball rolling to revise ideas of urbanisation by focusing on settlements from a new viewpoint.
+It was at this very conference that the Canadian Prime Minister at the time, Pierre Elliott Trudeau, set the ball rolling.
+He wanted to revise ideas of urbanisation by focusing on settlements from a new viewpoint.

 The focus was the well-being of slum-dwellers and their rights and aspirations for a dignified life.
 One year later, The UN General Assembly established the UN Centre for Human Settlements as an immediate response to the issues raised at the conference.

 The aim of this new organisation was to create a way to combine spatial planning with the social, cultural and economic aspirations of the informal settlers.
 The modern urban development story had found its new protagonist: ‘the humble home’.